-I wanted to write this article for some time.
-We often get asked "what is the best way to measure custom patch cables on the pedalboard or pedal line?"
-It's important that we are both on the same page in regards to measurement points!
-This article will go into measurement techniques, but also goes into details about patch cables and plug options.
+I have wanted to write this article for some time.
+We often get asked, "what is the best way to measure custom patch cables on the pedalboard or pedal line?"
+We must be both on the same page in regards to measurement points!
+This article will go into measurement techniques and details about patch cables and plug options.

-Before we start talking about measuring, let's ask the age old question "Do patch cables matter?"
-I've personally used the cheapest cables on the planet (before I knew better), to medium grade patch cables to finally - high grade patch cables.
-The answer is obviously "yes", but why?
+Before we start talking about measuring, let's ask the age-old question, "Do patch cables matter?"
+I've personally used the cheapest cables on the planet (before I knew better), from medium-grade patch cables to finally - high-grade patch cables.
+The answer is obviously "yes," but why?

 Since I've had experience with all the grades of patch cables, what matters?
 It's durability.
-The worst feeling while on stage, is having a patch cable fail on your board – and that panicky feeling of quickly diagnosing the bad connection.
-When we vary in quality and price, it is almost due two points – copper and plugs.
+The worst feeling while on stage is having a patch cable fail on your board.
+You next struggle to diagnose the bad connection on the pedalboard while everyone is waiting (the audience and your bandmates).
+When we vary in quality and price, it is almost due to two points – copper and plugs.

-The cheapest patch cables out there have very small gauge conductors and limited shielding.
-By going less on the copper, you save costs on manufacturing and material costs.
-That thin copper conductor can break and you have yourself a dead patch cable.
+The cheapest patch cables out there have tiny gauge conductors and limited shielding.
+By going less on the copper, you save manufacturing and material costs.
+That thin copper conductor can break, and you have yourself a dead patch cable.
 The plugs are the next issue.
-The cheap cables don't use traditional plugs, but molded housing that holds a 1/4" plug tip.
-This is a very weak point of the cable is a potential failure point.
+The cheap cables don't use traditional plugs but molded housing that holds a 1/4" plug tip.
+This is a weak part of the cable and can be a potential failure point.

 There is another issue with solderless patches – gasless connection.
 You might have come across this term in the past.
-With a solderless connection you are strictly dealing with friction/tension to maintain that connection.
-Since this is not a gasless connection, that joint could develop corrosion, impurities (dirt, dried beer, etc) and that connection can lose the best contact and degrade over time.
-With a soldered connection, you are literally fusing the wire to the plug forming a gasless/airtight connection.
+With a solderless connection, you are strictly dealing with friction/tension to maintain that connection.
+Since this is not a gasless connection, that joint could develop corrosion, impurities (dirt, dried beer, etc.), and that connection can lose the best contact and degrade over time.
+You are fusing the wire to the plug with a soldered connection, forming a gasless/airtight connection.

 Finally, vibration is something to deal with.
-I've personally seen screw plugs, set screws, etc. that connect the wire to the plug begin to loosen over time – especially for those road warriors out there on tour months out of the year.
-Some of you may say I've travelled for years without vibration as an issue – then you tightened those plugs perfectly or your shocks on the band van are in pristine shape.
+I've personally seen screw plugs, set screws, etc., that connect the wire to the plug begin to loosen over time – especially for those road warriors out there on tour months out of the year.
+Some of you may say I've traveled for years without vibration as an issue – then you tightened those plugs perfectly, or your shocks on the band van are in pristine shape.
 Granted, not everyone knows how to solder, and I completely understand the appeal of a solderless cable kit.

-Here at Rattlesnake Cable Company we have some common lengths for patch cables available.
-Our Flex Patches come in 6", 8" and 10" which will cover most of your basic needs in connecting pedals.
-But musicians with more complex boards and routing requirements, additional lengths are needed.
-These specific requests can be handled through our Custom Cable Request Form, but how do you measure for those cable?
+Here at Rattlesnake Cable Company, we have some common lengths for patch cables available.
+Our Flex Patches come in 6", 8", and 10", which will cover most of your basic needs in connecting pedals.
+Musicians with more complex boards and routing requirements, can submit a Custom Cable Request, but how do you measure for those cables?

-For all of us to be on the same page in regards to measurement points, we have to define the rules.
-We measure from post-base to post-base.
-Not the distance of exposed cable or from tip to tip.
-This is critical since different plugs have bushings, barrels, etc. that can affect those gaps.
-Also by measuring from post-base to post-base, it's incredibly easy and accurate using a piece of string.
+For all of us to be on the same page regarding measurement points, we have to define the rules.
+We measure from post-base to post-base - not the distance of exposed cable or from tip to tip.
+This is critical since different plugs have bushings, barrels, etc., affecting those gaps.
+Also, measuring from post-base to post-base makes it effortless and accurate using a piece of string.

-Step 1 – First you lay out the pedals on the board in the basic position.
-Take the time and stand up and test the placement with your feet, make adjustments if needed.
+Step 1 – First, lay out the pedals on the board in the basic position.
+Take the time and stand up and test the placement with your feet; make adjustments if needed.
 Velcro'd pedals are good at this point.
 You will need a ruler or tape measure and a length of string or twine.

-Step 2 – Use a piece of string and with your thumb and forefinger, press the string on the jack and string it as if it was a cable to the other jack.
-The string should be touching both jacks and have some slack in to account for some wiggle room.
-Do not make a straight line, it should curve and bend like a cable.
+Step 2 – Use a piece of string, and with your thumb and forefinger, press the string on the jack and string it as if it was a cable to the other jack.
+The string should touch both jacks and have some slack to account for some wiggle room.
+Please do not make a straight line; it should curve and bend like a cable.

 Step 6 – Repeat the process of marking the pinch points of the string on the tape measure.
 Again, this will be another S-Config.